What is Report + Support?

 What happens when someone makes an anonymous report?

-The report will be viewed by one of the administrators (see below for a list of administrators).
+The report will be viewed by one of the administrators (see above).
 The administrators will first review the report to identify any risks that relate to duty of care.
-If no immediate risk is identified, no further, direct action will be taken.
-If any identifiable information is provided, the administrator will then remove the identifiable information.
+If no immediate risk is identified, no further, direct action will usually be taken.
+However, depending on the nature of the report and details provided, HR or Student Services may be able to make some type of targeted intervention.
+For example, if the incident took place on campus where CCTV may be available, they may look to review this.

-What information will I be asked to share?
+What information (and how much) will I be asked to share?

 What if I don't know the name of the person I want to report?